provsalt/notes/Biology/04 Enzymes/Factors affecting enzymes.md

 ---

 # Factors affecting enzyme rate
+Use the [[Lock and key hypothesis]] when answering to help structure your answer.
 ## Temperature
 - Most enzymes are inactive at low temperatures and when temperatures are high, the enzymes may denature as the enzyme could not fit with the substrate anymore.
 - As temperature increases, there is more kinetic energy due to the [[Three state on matter]].
 This allows the enzyme to form enzyme-substrate complex faster.